Gayanukaa/Snake-Robot-Simulation/README.md

 	•	Sharing insights and feedback through discussions and pull requests

 ## License📄
 This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/), allowing for open-source collaboration and modification.
-We encourage community involvement and hope this platform sparks further innovation in the field of disaster response robotics.
+We encourage community involvement and hope this platform sparks further innovation in disaster response robotics.